Fancy Hill

 Fancy Hill is a historic home located near Glasgow, Rockbridge County, Virginia, United States.
 The house was built in two phases, the first about 1821 and the second about 1831.
 The result is a two-story, eight-bay, Federal-style brick dwelling.
 Front and back two-story porches and two small rooms at the back of the house were added circa the 1840s.
 A 1½-story brick wing was added in 1936, when the house was renovated and back porch enclosed.
 The property also includes the contributing large gabled two-story barn, equipment garage, and small shed.

 It was listed on the National Register of Historic Places in 1997.

-The home previously hosted a small Santa Claus museum that was toured during the winter holiday season, and is now privately owned by the Vaughn Family.
+The home previously hosted a small Santa Claus museum that was toured during the winter holiday season, and is now privately owned.